 - What are the Pros and Cons of Exporting?

 - Important Steps Involved in a Typical Import Transactions

 - Top Import Countries in the World

 - The reasons why most of countries deal in Entrepot Trade

 What is an Export Trade?

-An export trade is the shipping of domestic goods or services to a foreign country, where the products will be processed, used, sold or re-exported.
+Export trade is the shipping of domestic goods or services to a foreign country, where the products will be processed, used, sold, or re-exported.

 What is the definition of Export?